DanielOnea/Arcade_Game_Clone-Project/README.md

 This project is a version of the famous Frogger game but leaves complete freedom to creativity and fun.

 ## Source Code
-The repository on git hub can be found here https://github.com/DanielOnea/Arcade_Game_Clone-Project
+The repository on github can be found here https://github.com/DanielOnea/Arcade_Game_Clone-Project You can clone the project, or download it and open it into your desktop.

 ## How to run
-Download the repo and open index.html file.
+Download the repo and open index.html file into your browser.
 Or you can acces the LIVE version here: https://danielonea.github.io/Arcade_Game_Project/

 ## Game Information